Co-sponsored by the Institute for Advanced Study,

-- Fellows are required to participate in an in-person, bi-weekly work group convened by the Institute for Advanced Study (IAS), Digital Arts, Sciences, & Humanities (DASH), Research Computing, and related faculty members.
+- Fellows are required to participate in a virtual, bi-weekly work group convened by the Institute for Advanced Study (IAS), Digital Arts, Sciences, & Humanities (DASH), Research Computing, and related faculty members.

-- Fellows will be given office space at the IAS for the summer 2020 and given access to the computational resources of Research Computing including consultations with staff from the Minnesota Supercomputing Institute, the University of Minnesota Informatics Institute, and U-Spatial.
+- If the Sunrise Plan permits, fellows will be given office space at the IAS for summer 2021.
+They will have access to the computational resources of Research Computing including consultations with staff from the Minnesota Supercomputing Institute, the University of Minnesota Informatics Institute, and U-Spatial.

-- Fellows will be notified of their award status in mid-to-late March.
-Fellows are expected to present the products of their fellowship at an IAS-hosted symposium in the fall semester of 2020.
+- Fellows will be notified of their award status in early April.
+Fellows are expected to present the products of their fellowship at an IAS-hosted symposium in academic year 2021–2022.

-- Name of applicant and title of project.
+- Name of applicant, home department, and title of project.

 - Description of the proposed research and how it engages with the intersection of data and humanistic questions.
 (500 words max)